BeeKeeperAI/bk-dataset-encryption-utility/README.md

 ## Security Note

-- Always keep your secret.key file secure and do not share it.
+- Always keep your Content Encrpytion Key (CEK) secure and do not share it.
 - Always validate you have effectively uploaded encrypted files